Michael Grieve

 Grieve followed his father into nationalist politics, joining the Scottish National Party (SNP), for which he was elected as Vice Chairman with responsibility for publicity in 1969, serving alongside Hugh MacDonald.
-Grieve's particular focus was campaigns, but the division of labour did not work well, with Douglas Crawford also involved as Director of Communications, and Grieve resigned in 1972.
+Grieve's particular focus was to campaign, but the division of labour among the party strategists at that time did not work well, with Douglas Crawford also involved as Director of Communications, and Grieve resigned in 1972.
 Grieve also stood unsuccessfully for the party in Glasgow Govan at the 1970 general election, and in Rutherglen in 1979.

 For the last ten years of his life, Grieve underwent treatment for the throat cancer which ultimately led to his death in 1995.